Trade directory · Bismarck metro · North Dakota

 Inspection Schedule

-Rough-in inspection before concealment of work, final inspection upon completion.
+Rough-in inspection before ductwork is covered, final inspection before occupancy.
 Commercial projects may require additional inspections.
-Schedule inspections 24 hours in advance with city building department.
+Must schedule inspections 24 hours in advance with city building department.

 §4